-- In the classroom, teachers provide carefully matched learning opportunities for children, including those with special educational needs. - In the classroom, teachers may provide small group support for children with special educational needs or, in some cases, individual support. - Individual support may be provided by a Learning Support Assistant both inside and outside of the classroom for children with a specific special educational need such as speech and language, motor skills or social and emotional development.
+- In the classroom, teachers provide high quality first teaching for all and will use task variation and flexible grouping to meet the needs of all learners including those with SEND. - In the classroom, teachers may provide small group support for children with special educational needs or, in some cases, individual support. - Individual support may be provided by a Learning Support Assistant both inside and outside of the classroom for children with a specific Special Educational Need such as speech and language, motor skills or social and emotional development.